mooinsBee/covid-data-and-news/README.txt

 DOWNLOADING THE PROJECT
-To download simply download all the given files into the same folder.
+To download simply download all the given files into the same directory.
+Then put the index.html file into a folder called templates in that directory.

 GETTING AN API KEY